-Within 10-20 days, the NTSB will issue a preliminary report that specifies the general details of the flight, but not the cause of the accident.
+This preliminary report specifies the general details of the flight, but not the cause of the accident.
 Usually, within 12-18 months, a final report will be issued to outline the entire accident, known or unknown causes, and the final outcome(s).
-While the length of this timeline is standard connected, by more than a runway www.TruckeeTahoeAirport.com within the aviation industry, we understand that it may be difficult to accept.
+While the length of this timeline is standard within the aviation industry, we understand that it may be difficult to accept.
 The Airport is also eager to understand the cause of the accident and will share information with the community once it becomes available.